rokr047/FastMemoryManager/README.md

 FastMemoryManager
 =================

-A faster memory manager than my current Custom Memory Manager
+A faster memory manager than my current <a href="https://github.com/rokr047/CustomMemoryManager">Custom Memory Manager</a>